aneldanza/Bubble-Party/README.md

 Additional feature for the future development:

 ### Backend
 There will be a Users table with following columns: id, username, score.
-I will use Rails and Active Record
+I will use Firebase to store and update information